ogeesan/Imaging-Tools/Calcium Trace Navigator/README.md

 Hola, this bad boy is a Matlab app for navigating through calcium traces.
 The prime aim is to increase the speed with which we navigate through our data.

 - **To install, open the Calcium Trace Navigator.mlappinstall file**.
 The app is now accessible in the Apps tab in MATLAB.

-- a `dffarray` is required to exist in the workspace.
+- A `dffarray` is required to exist in the workspace.

 The dffarray_example.mat is some example data to test the visualisation on.